RasmusRPaulsen/Deep-MVLM/README.md

 - **RGB+depth** texture plus depth rendering (3+1=4 image channels)
 - **geometry+depth** geometry plus depth rendering (1+1=2 image channels)

+## How to use Deep-MVLM with the BU-3DFE dataset

+The Binghamton University 3D Facial Expression Database (BU-3DFE) is a standard database for testing the performance of 3D facial analysis software tools.
+Here it is described how this database can be used to train and evaluate the performance of Deep-MVLM.

+Start by requesting and downloading the database from [the official BU-3DFE site](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html)

+Secondly, download the 3D landmarks for the raw data from [Rasmus R. Paulsens homepage](http://people.compute.dtu.dk/RAPA/BU-3DFE/raw-lms.zip).
+The landmarks from the original BU-3DFE distribution is fitted to the cropped face data.
+Unfortunately, the raw and cropped face data are not in alignment.
+The data fra Rasmus' site has been aligned to the raw data, thus making it possible to train and evaluate on the raw face data.

 ## Team
 Rasmus R. Paulsen and Kristine Aavild Juhl